PeterCamilleri/CX16/quirks/README.md

 The idea was to have the ability to rapidly poll an external status pin since the status could be tested with a simple branch.
 In practice, this was never done.
 Even the data sheet says that this line should not be used in new designs.
+If this feature was really a requirement, it should have been supported by an instruction like _bef_ for branch on external flag, rather than mangling the overflow bit.
+Then I suspect, it would have gotten a lot more positive attention.

-It should be tied to Vcc, and relegated to the dust bin of chip history.
+Thus I call the SOB pin the most useless pin.
+It is less useful than even pins designated as no connect as they are at least harmless.
+The SOB pin can cause a lot of harm if not put down in its place.
+It should be tied to Vcc, and relegated to a cautionary note in chip history.